IBM/cloud-operators/README.md

     kind: ConfigMap
     metadata:
       name: ibmcloud-operator-config
-      namespace: ibmcloud-operators # Or update to the namespace where IBM Cloud Operator is running
+      namespace: openshift-operators # Or update to the namespace where IBM Cloud Operator is running
       labels:
         app.kubernetes.io/name: ibmcloud-operator
     data: